NastMz/Html2Pdf/COMPREHENSIVE_GUIDE.md

 ## Introduction

 Nast.Html2Pdf is a powerful .NET library that converts HTML content to PDF documents.
-It combines the flexibility of Razor templates with the reliability of PuppeteerSharp for high-quality PDF generation.
+It combines the flexibility of RazorLight templates with the reliability of PuppeteerSharp for high-quality PDF generation.

+**Important Note**: This library uses **RazorLight** for template processing, not Handlebars.
+All template examples in this guide use RazorLight/Razor syntax (`@Model.Property`, `@foreach`, `@if`, etc.).

 ### Key Features

-- **Template-based PDF generation** using Razor syntax
+- **Template-based PDF generation** using RazorLight syntax
 - **Browser pool optimization** for high-performance scenarios
 - **Flexible configuration** for PDF layout and styling
 - **Complete dependency injection support**